matthewdhull/matthewdhull.github.io/_pages/about.md

 Hi, I am a second year Machine Learning PhD student at Georgia Tech, advised by Polo Chau.
 My current research is in Adversarial Machine Learning using differentiable rendering.
 I am lead teaching assistant for the CSE 6242 - Data and Visual Analytics course offering at Georgia Tech as part of the Master's of Science in Analytics and Master's of Science in Computer Science programs.

-I am also a Captain on the Boeing 767 aircraft for FedEx Express, based in the Bay Area of CA.
+I have been a pilot for 20+ years and I am currently a Captain on the Boeing 767 aircraft for FedEx Express, based in the Bay Area of California.

 {% include latest-news.html %}